Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

 Now, you can do it either up above these values or below them, it's really up to you.
 I'm going to put them right here in the middle.
 So right here is where I'm going to do validations.
 And for the validations that we're going to run, I'm going to do required fields.
 And what fields are required to have values here?
 I'm going to say that all three of them have to be provided to us.
 So it's going to be an array of menu_name, position and visible.
 Alright.
 So now, we have our required fields, that's defined.
 Now, we need to call our validate_presences on required_fields.
 Okay?
 So we defined it here just so it's nice and easy to see, and then we're calling that loop on it.
 And that loop will have the effect of putting errors in for anything that has an error.

 So, we'll end up with errors if something is not required.
 Let's do the same thing with fields with max lengths.
 We saw that before, there is one that we actually did previously.
 So I'm going to say my fields with max lengths are going to be menu_name.
 It can only be 30.
 That's the maximum length of the menu name.
 We'll call validate_max_lengths on that.
 And you can certainly run a lot more validations than what I do here.
 This is just meant to give you a sample of some of the main ones.
-The pen, once we're done running these validations, we want to check and see whether we had any errors.
+But then, once we're done running these validations, we want to check and see whether we had any errors.
 We don't want to run this statement unless we didn't.

 So how do we check that?
 We say if, not empty, and errors.
 So if its not empty, then we're going to store those errors in the session that we have access to them, and we're going to redirect, redirect to new subject.php.
 Now you can just let this redirect happen on its own like this, or you can actually do else, and then inside this block, put all of this code in there.